Do you need a roof repair or perhaps a total roof replacement?

 In addition, you should look at their Google reviews, Better Business Bureau reviews, Yelp reviews, Trust Pilot reviews, and other similar sites.

-See what comes up when search for their names and look at Facebook and NextDoor reviews as well – not everything comes up in your initial search!
+See what comes up when search for their names and look at Facebook and NextDoor for roofing contractor reviews as well – not everything comes up in your initial search!

-Before you hire a company to repair or replace your roof, there are many questions you should ask before you sign off on an estimate for roofing repair or replacement services.
+Before you find a roofer for hire to repair or replace your roof, there are many questions you should ask before you sign off on an estimate for roofing repair or roofing installations.

 Depending on the extent of the repairs required, you’ll want to ask a lot of questions before you decide to sign off on the estimate – or even send it to your insurance company!

-Finding the right contractor – and even a reliable contractor – can be easier said than done, but it’s definitely possible and even relatively simple if you follow the right steps.
+Finding the right contractor – and even finding a reliable roofer – can be easier said than done, but it’s definitely possible and even relatively simple if you follow the right steps.

 Look for the checklist at the end of this article and use that as a template for your interviews or meetings with potential roofing contractors and you will be ahead of the game.